osamamuhammad3623/automotive_dashboard/README.md

 # Automotive Dashboard using QML and C++

 ## Description
-- This project simulates a vehicle dashboard (specifically, the speedometer)
+- This project simulates a vehicle dashboard
-- You can change the vehicle speed and watch it reflects on the speedometer.
+- You can change the vehicle speed and watch it reflects on the speedometer & motor RPM.
-- When the speed goes up to 130 km/h, the speed needle turns into Red color.
+- When the speed goes up to 130 km/h, the needles turn into Red color.
 - You can enable/disable some warnings (i.e. seat-belt warning).
 - You can turn off the engine and watch the speed needle goes back to zero.
+- You can set the vehicle mode [P, D, R and N].
+- Temperature & fuel level are constant (they can be easily changed using QML or C++).

 ## Communication between QtQuick (QML) & C++